kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 with the '-' character, shorter algorithm codes are padded on the right with blanks ('RA---NCP', 'RA---UV\_ ').
 So if we were sloppy and wrote RA--NCP and DEC-NCP then WCSLIB assigns a linear conversion algorithm.
 It does not complain, but you get unexpected results.
-If your CTYPE's are correct but the units are not standard and are not recognized by WCSLIB, then you get an Python exception after you tried to create the Projection object.
+If your CTYPEs are correct but the units are not standard and are not recognized by WCSLIB, then you get an Python exception after you try to create the Projection object.
 For example, if you specified CUNIT1='Degree' then the error message displayed by the exception is:
 *"Invalid coordinate transformation parameters".*